jimmyneutront/commuto-docs/docs/technical-reference/core-tec-ref.md

 PaymentSent(bytes16 swapID)
 ```

-Emitted when the buyer indicates that they have sent payment.
+Emitted when the buyer indicates that they have sent payment

 ## PaymentReceived
 ```solidity